Çağatay Kerem Dönmez

 How to find you?

-I am often at my office, Z22, at the Department of Physics.
-It is on the ground floor, at the middle of the long corridor.
+I am often in my office, Z22, at the Department of Physics.
+It's on the ground floor, in the middle of the long corridor.

-If somehow you need my exact address, here it is:
+If you ever need my exact address, here it is: